How long does a DBS check take? What affects the timescales? And how can you as an employer speed up the application process and reduce waiting time?

 - Check and double check application forms to ensure all the information is correct and complete.

-At the CRBS, using our online system, our average turnaround time for DBS enhanced and standard checks is just 48 hours once they’ve been submitted for processing.
+At the CRBS, using our online platform, our average turnaround time for DBS enhanced and standard checks is just 48 hours on average once they’ve been submitted for processing.
 If you’d like to get started requesting checks you can register today!